SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 2 damage; push 2; A1 slowed (save ends)
 - ★ 12–16: 4 damage; push 4; A2 slowed (save ends)
 - ✸ 17: 5 damage; push 6; A3 dazed (save ends)\
-    **Effect**: A target restrained by a dwarf can be pushed by this ability.
+    Effect: A target restrained by a dwarf can be pushed by this ability.

 **Escort the Prisoners**\
 Whenever the warden moves, they can carry an adjacent restrained enemy as if they were grabbed.